Be·ing – noun

 That wasn’t the first time I used the technique of having someone explain to me who they are and what it’s like to be them, but it was definitely the most significant and the most impactful.
 I learned to convert this technique into a skill.
 During the course of my business career, I regularly use this skill find out truly what it’s like to be someone else.
 What’s it like to be an executive?
 What’s it like being a developer?
 What’s it like being a receptionist?
 What’s it like being a sales manager? … in my personal life, what’s it like being a barista?
 What’s it like being a store owner?
 What’s it like to be a grandfather?
 What’s it like being a nurse?
 The list goes on.

-I recently asked Korean interpreter to teach me what it’s like to do her job.
+I recently asked a Korean interpreter to teach me what it’s like to do her job.
 During the same encounter, I asked the same question of a Japanese interpreter.
 The answers were amazing.
 Not only did I get an education about what it was like to be an interpreter, I got a cultural education from both.
 One person came up to me as I was leaving the room, took my hand and told me that it was an honor to have shared her story with me.
 She thanked me and also told me that I am an honorable man for asking.
 It was a very special moment.

 Having a naturally curious personality certainly helps, but it’s not an absolute necessity.
 Anyone can be trained in this skill.
 It takes practice, commitment and a willingness to open up to other people and ideas.
 I discovered that people actually want to tell you what it’s like to be them.
 As a child, I had a pretty big imagination, as an adult, I have no way of knowing what it’s like to be someone else…unless I ask.
 I’m surprised more people don’t ask.
 Maybe they’re afraid, maybe it violates some social norm somehow, maybe they just don’t know how to ask, maybe they don’t understand the value, or maybe it’s something that I just simply don’t understand.

 I could never possibly understand what it’s truly like to be someone else however, asking the right question always gives me a glimpse of what it’s like to live in their world.
-Professionally, this allows me to learn how people think, how they view their jobs, learn about their point of view, the company, co-workers, projects, tasks, etc., etc. The insight and knowledge gained by asking a simple question is invaluable.
+Professionally, this allows me to learn how people think, how they view their jobs, learn about their point of view, the company, co-workers, projects, tasks, etc., etc. The insight and knowledge gained by asking a simple question are invaluable.
 I know that I am a more effective leader because I am not afraid to ask people what it’s like to be them.

 What’s it like being you?